 How to create an "inner glow" effect in locator maps

-Download the map & open it in QGIS
+Download the map and open it in QGIS

-The first step is to download a shapefile with the area that the fire covered.
-We can find several ones on the USGS server.
-For our map, we're interested in the one from 8th of November 2018.
+The first step is to download a shapefile of the area that the fire covered.
+You can find several on the USGS server.
+For this map, we're interested in the one from November 8th, 2018.
 You can find a direct link here:

-We unzip it, then open it in QGIS.
-To do so, we can just drag & drop the files into the QGIS interface.
+Unzip it, then open it in QGIS.
+To do so, you can just drag and drop the files into the QGIS interface.
 It should look like this:

 Create buffer shapes inside your map

-Once we see our map in QGIS, we use the "Fixed distance buffer" feature to create multiple smaller maps of your map shape.
-We can find the "Fixed distance buffer" feature hidden in the "Vector > Geoprocessing" menu.
-For this map, we set the distance to approx. -0.005.
-(The minus sign makes sure that the second map we create is smaller, not bigger).
+Once you see the map in QGIS, use the "Fixed distance buffer" feature to create multiple smaller maps of your map shape.
+You can find the "Fixed distance buffer" feature hidden in the "Vector > Geoprocessing" menu.
+For this map, set the distance to approx. -0.005.
+(The minus sign makes sure that the second map is smaller, not bigger.)

 Subtract the buffer shapes from the original shapes

-We now have three "buffer" maps laying on top of our original map.
-If we would use this as it is and adjust the opacity for all four maps to 20% or so, the inner part of the shape would be the one with the highest opacity (because four shapes overlay there) and the outer parts would be the ones with the least opacity (because only the original shape with 20% opacity appears there).
+You now have three "buffer" maps laying on top of the original map.
+If you were to use this as it is and adjust the opacity of all four maps to around 20%, the inner part of the shape would be the one with the highest opacity (because all four shapes overlap there) and the outer parts would be the ones with the least opacity (because only the original shape with 20% opacity appears there).

-For our inner glow effect, we want the opposite: The shape should become darker the closer we get to its border.
+For the inner glow effect, you want the opposite.
+The shape should become darker the closer you get to its border.

 Combine all "Difference" layers

-We're almost done!
-The final step in QGIS is to copy all of our new "Difference" shapes into one layer, so we can export them as one single GeoJSON file.
-To do so, we right-click on our first "Difference" layer and click Cmd/Strg+C. Then we paste them onto the third "Difference" layer.
-To do so, this layer needs to be in Edit mode.
-We can enable Edit mode with clicking on the little pencil symbol in the menu space.
+Almost done!
+The final step in QGIS is to copy all of the new "Difference" shapes into one layer, so you can export them as a single GeoJSON file.
+To do so, right-click on the first "Difference" layer and click Cmd/Strg+C. Then paste it onto the third "Difference" layer.
+The layer needs to be in Edit mode.
+We can enable Edit mode by clicking on the little pencil symbol in the menu space.

-Depending on the size of our two GeoJSON files, we might want to simplify it a bit in Mapshaper.org.
-To do so, we import our GeoJSON, then click on "simplify" and move the slider until we start to see obvious simplifications in your map.
+Depending on the size of the two GeoJSON files, you might want to simplify them a bit in Mapshaper.org.
+To do so, import your GeoJSON, then click on "simplify" and move the slider until you start to see obvious simplifications in your map.

-For our "Difference" shape, we want to make the outline invisible and just use a fill.
-For the original map, we can use both:
+For your "Difference" shape, you want to make the outline invisible and just use a fill.
+For the original map, you can use both:

-👉 To learn more about how to import area & line markers , visit the article "How to import area & line markers".
+👉 To learn more about how to import area and line markers , visit the article "How to import area and line markers."

-👉 To learn more about styling (e.g. fill & outline), visit the article "How to style area & line markers"
+👉 To learn more about styling (e.g. fill and outline), visit the article "How to style area and line markers."

 And that's it!
-We successfully created an "inner glow".
+You successfully created an "inner glow."

-Thanks for following this tutorial, and let us know which topic you'd like to see us covered next.
+Thanks for following this tutorial, and let us know what topic you'd like to see us cover next.